pvs156/We-ZAAPP-/README.md

-We Zaap is a game-changing AI-powered platform designed to empower students by revolutionizing interview preparation.
-Through real-time, immersive mock interviews, We Zaap harnesses cutting-edge AI to provide personalized practice sessions, detailed feedback, and actionable insights, ensuring users excel in real-world interview situations.
+We Zaap is an innovative AI-driven platform built to transform how students prepare for interviews.
+By simulating realistic, immersive mock interview scenarios, We Zaap provides personalized practice, real-time feedback, and actionable insights, ensuring users gain confidence and improve their interviewing skills effectively.

 🌟 Features